amazing-AK/Toggle-Button/README.md

 # Toggle Button

-A Simple Toggle Button using HTML, CSS
+A Simple Toggle Button created using HTML, CSS